yubinkarki/XYZ_Online_Test/README.md

 Write a program that takes a string as an input and can print either the encoded or decoded string based on the logic provided with the question.

 Encoding:
 If the string is to be encoded, then it will only have characters and no digits.
-Encoding logic should replace N consecuteively repeated letters with the number N+2 followed by the letter (case sensitive).
+Encoding logic should replace N consecutively repeated letters with the number N+2 followed by the letter (case sensitive).

 Decoding:
-If the string is to be decoded, then it will have noth characters and digits.
+If the string is to be decoded, then it will have both characters and digits.
 Decoding will be reverse of the encoding logic.

 **Example:**